danielhokanson/angular-material-wrap/docs/troubleshooting.md

 2. Verify import paths are correct
 3. Ensure all dependencies are installed
 4. Check for circular dependencies
+5. Verify that all exports are in the correct `index.ts` files

+**Error**: `TS2308: Module has already exported a member named 'Interface'`

+**Solutions**:

+1. Check for duplicate exports in `index.ts` files
+2. Ensure interfaces are only exported once
+3. Remove duplicate interface definitions
+4. Check for conflicting interface names

 ### Runtime Issues